There is an emphasis on:

 Working with you and your family, staff develop a yearly plan to help you reach your goals.
 It is updated every year.

 A Progress Report is prepared by staff to provide you and your family with information about what you have been doing, your accomplishments and any challenges.
 It is provided to your parents or caregiver two weeks before the yearly Service Agreement review.

-** Please note there is currently a waiting list for LIFEworks 2.
+** Please note there is currently a waiting list for LIFEworks 2 and 3.